 - Structure-based drug discovery.
 Through our integrated biology and chemistry approach led by experts in small molecule kinase inhibitors, we identify compounds with a high probability of success in inhibiting selective kinase targets. - Translational research.
-We employ a biomarker-driven approach to predict and increase the likelihood of therapeutic response to our product candidates in patients. - Patient-driven precision medicine.
+We employ a biomarker-driven approach to predict and increase the likelihood of therapeutic response to our product candidates in patients.

+Patient-driven precision medicine.
 Capitalizing on next-generation sequencing technologies and guidance from leaders at experienced precision medicine cancer centers, we define emerging patient populations for our product candidates.

-Leveraging our Kinnate Discovery Engine, to date we have generated more than 2,600 new chemical entities (NCEs), conducted more than 1,400 Drug Metabolism and Pharmacokinetics (DMPK) studies, developed more than 60 unique in vitro assays and completed more than 60 in vivo pharmacology studies, while profiling 24 compounds for kinome selectivity.
-We have nominated KIN002787 as the lead candidate in our RAF program and plan to nominate a candidate in our FGFR program in 2021.
-We plan to file INDs for both of these candidates in 2021 and to commence clinical trials for KIN002787 in 2021 and for our FGFR program in the first guarter of 2022.
+Leveraging our Kinnate Discovery Engine, to date we have generated more than 3,300 new chemical entities (NCEs), conducted more than 4,000 Drug Metabolism and Pharmacokinetics (DMPK) studies, developed more than 170 unique in vitro assays and completed more than 80 in vivo pharmacology studies, while profiling 30 compounds for kinome selectivity.